vmware-tanzu-labs/cf-mgmt/README.md

 ```

 ### Configuration
 After running the above commands there will be a config directory in the working directory.
-This will have a folder per org and within each org there will be a foler for each space.
+This will have a folder per org and within each org there will be a folder for each space.

 ```
 ├── ldap.yml